Investing In Our Community

 An easy way to double or even triple your donation to the JFB Fund is to find out if your company has a matching-gift program.
 Such programs typically match all or a percentage of employee contributions to charitable organizations like the John Foster Burden Fund, making the employer a partner in employees’ personal philanthropy.
 Simply obtain a matching-gift form from your employer’s personnel office, fill it out, and provide it to us with your contribution.

-When you participate in one of our sponsored events, the “Bundle of Bucks” Charity Raffle event, or our annual Boyce Memorial Charity Golf Tournament, you are helping to further the mission of the St. Luke Family of Caring and helping us to provide quality care to those we serve in our community.
+When you participate in one of our sponsored events, the “Bundle of Bucks” Charity Raffle or our annual Boyce Memorial Charity Golf Tournament, you are helping to further the mission of the St. Luke Family of Caring and helping us to provide quality care and services to those we serve in our community.